trufflesuite/trufflesuite.github.io/_site/public/tutorials/pet-shop.md

   // Set the provider for our contract.
   App.contracts.Adoption.setProvider(App.web3Provider);

-  // Use our contract to retieve and mark the adopted pets. return App.markAdopted();
+  // Use our contract to retrieve and mark the adopted pets. return App.markAdopted();
 });
 ```